louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 ### Hydromorphone hydrochloride [^6274db0a].
 FDA (2025).
 Medium credibility.

 Boxed warnings regarding the use of hydromorphone hydrochloride SC (also known as Dilaudid, Dilaudid):
-- Drug misuse, drug abuse, opioid use disorder: use extreme caution in all patients, especially in patients with a personal or family history of substance abuse (including drug or alcohol abuse or addiction) or mental illness (e.g., major depression).
+- **Drug misuse, drug abuse, opioid use disorder**: use extreme caution in all patients, especially in patients with a personal or family history of substance abuse (including drug or alcohol abuse or addiction) or mental illness (e.g., major depression).
-- Neonatal abstinence syndrome: use extreme caution in pregnant women, especially for extended period of time.
+- **Neonatal abstinence syndrome**: use extreme caution in pregnant women, especially for extended period of time.
-- Opioid-induced respiratory depression: maintain a high level of suspicion, as hydromorphone has been associated with serious, life-threatening, or fatal respiratory depression.
+- **Opioid-induced respiratory depression**: maintain a high level of suspicion, as hydromorphone has been associated with serious, life-threatening, or fatal respiratory depression.
-- Opioid-induced respiratory depression: use extreme caution in patients with significant COPD or cor pulmonale, and those with a substantially decreased respiratory reserve, hypoxia, hypercapnia, or pre-existing respiratory depression.
+- **Opioid-induced respiratory depression**: use extreme caution in patients with significant COPD or cor pulmonale, and those with a substantially decreased respiratory reserve, hypoxia, hypercapnia, or pre-existing respiratory depression.

 ---

 ### Hydromorphone hydrochloride [^a1b49ea7].
 FDA (2023).
 Medium credibility.

 Boxed warnings regarding the use of hydromorphone hydrochloride PR (also known as Dilaudid, Dilaudid):
-- Drug misuse, drug abuse, opioid use disorder: use extreme caution in all patients, especially in patients with a personal or family history of substance abuse (including drug or alcohol abuse or addiction) or mental illness (e.g., major depression).
+- **Drug misuse, drug abuse, opioid use disorder**: use extreme caution in all patients, especially in patients with a personal or family history of substance abuse (including drug or alcohol abuse or addiction) or mental illness (e.g., major depression).
-- Neonatal abstinence syndrome: use extreme caution in pregnant women, especially for extended period of time.
+- **Neonatal abstinence syndrome**: use extreme caution in pregnant women, especially for extended period of time.
-- Opioid-induced respiratory depression: maintain a high level of suspicion, as hydromorphone has been associated with serious, life-threatening, or fatal respiratory depression.
+- **Opioid-induced respiratory depression**: maintain a high level of suspicion, as hydromorphone has been associated with serious, life-threatening, or fatal respiratory depression.

 ---

 ### Hydromorphone hydrochloride [^4ed9d792].
 FDA (2025).
 Medium credibility.

 Boxed warnings regarding the use of hydromorphone hydrochloride IM (also known as Dilaudid, Dilaudid):
-- Drug misuse, drug abuse, opioid use disorder: use extreme caution in all patients, especially in patients with a personal or family history of substance abuse (including drug or alcohol abuse or addiction) or mental illness (e.g., major depression).
+- **Drug misuse, drug abuse, opioid use disorder**: use extreme caution in all patients, especially in patients with a personal or family history of substance abuse (including drug or alcohol abuse or addiction) or mental illness (e.g., major depression).
-- Neonatal abstinence syndrome: use extreme caution in pregnant women, especially for extended period of time.
+- **Neonatal abstinence syndrome**: use extreme caution in pregnant women, especially for extended period of time.
-- Opioid-induced respiratory depression: maintain a high level of suspicion, as hydromorphone has been associated with serious, life-threatening, or fatal respiratory depression.
+- **Opioid-induced respiratory depression**: maintain a high level of suspicion, as hydromorphone has been associated with serious, life-threatening, or fatal respiratory depression.
-- Opioid-induced respiratory depression: use extreme caution in patients with significant COPD or cor pulmonale, and those with a substantially decreased respiratory reserve, hypoxia, hypercapnia, or pre-existing respiratory depression.
+- **Opioid-induced respiratory depression**: use extreme caution in patients with significant COPD or cor pulmonale, and those with a substantially decreased respiratory reserve, hypoxia, hypercapnia, or pre-existing respiratory depression.

 ---